 Culture: shifting from ‘habits’ and ‘place’ to ‘position’ and ‘face’

-Our argument earlier tied culture to world-making, a view that has grown out of the work of Douglas (who reference the work of Nelson Goodman among others.
+Our argument earlier tied culture to world-making, a view that has grown out of the work of Douglas (1986), who references the work of Nelson Goodman among others.
 In contrast, Savage et al (2013) rely on an abbreviated version of culture, one that uses consumption patterns to signify cultural capital and so place people on a scale of value and values.
 While consumption is certainly critical to modern society (cf Featherstone, 1982; Simmel, 1971), Savage et al’s position disregards the way world-making notions of culture have undergone an apotheosis through the work of Adorno, Raymond Williams and Bourdieu, among others, from being a mere backdrop to social and economic matters to its current position of prominence.

 What we want to suggest is how an abbreviated understanding of culture goes hand in hand with the insistence on endless reform.
 Ideas of culture are often reduced to custom and tradition, treating practices as if they were invariably inert and backward looking; presumptions captured in Strathern’s (1993) ironic quip that ‘culture is a drag’.
 And, yes, in the absence of pronounced social or topographical mobility, culture may well become static and recessive.
 As Mary Douglas explicates, taken-for-granted attitudes are at the heart of the dilemma for Trollope’s character when he asks his daughter: ‘How can I give you to a man I know nothing about?’
 (Douglas and Isherwood, 1980: 89).
 The collapse of such – possibly spurious – local knowledge has given added importance to consumption.
 For example, a display of possessions, or activities, make up what Douglas and Isherwood call a ‘live information system’ (1980: xiv), to be read by others and through which a person can be ‘placed’.

 Whenever causal powers of culture are cast as negative, humans are expected to cast off belongings that anchor them to their ‘pasts’ and become susceptible to ways they can advance and achieve successful futures (Adams et al, 2009).
-In a ‘forgetting’ of what belonging might mean, much so-called reform assumes the human condition has to move on from being a ‘standing reserve’ (Heidegger, 1993) towards making oneself ready ‘in advance’ – ‘just waiting’ for the next challenge (, 2004a).
+In a ‘forgetting’ of what belonging might mean, much so-called reform assumes the human condition has to move on from being a ‘standing reserve’ (Heidegger, 1993) towards making oneself ready ‘in advance’ – ‘just waiting’ for the next challenge (Munro, 2004a).
 For example, a perceived failure in free education and health in the UK to generate economic growth, has brought about a sea change away from enlightenment ideals to their current status as industries ripe for reform.
 Significantly, reform not only gives up on working classes being ‘cultivated’ along the lines Marshall (1951) took to be the ‘civilised’ middle class; it is the middle classes that are derided as deficient in terms of enterprise.

 Here we are stressing a doubling in contemporary conditions: a looking back on the one hand to tear up whatever limits economic growth, and on the other a looking forward by individuals towards their future success.
 While ‘uprooting’ through migration, colonisation and industrialisation (Hoskins 1988; Sennett 1986; Bourdieu and Sayad 1964, 2015; Papadopoulos et al 2008) has a long history of making places of dwelling vulnerable, we are pointing therefore to a more deliberative uprooting than that marked by the picture of ‘building’ replacing ‘dwelling’ (Heidegger 1993).
 What is seen to hold back progress are the habits in which people too easily make themselves ‘at home’ in positions of employment and ‘place’ themselves in a drip-down schema as advantaged relative to others.